hotwer/entity-manager/README.md

-SCEWeb Custom EntityManager ~ v0.5.1
+SCEWeb Custom EntityManager ~ v0.5.2

 Demands a defintion of global constants (for **DatabaseTalker**):
 	DB_HOSTNAME, DB_DATABASE, DB_USERNAME, DB_PASSWORD
+v0.5.2

+- Fixed problem where if the relation key where in the primary key (composite) the relation worked as if it had a pivot table.

 v0.5.1